 We’ve all been there, whether it was the loss of a pet, a grandparent, or even a close friend.
-Losing a loved one is never easy, and often leaves one brokenhearted and down in the dumps.
-Grief happens in different stages for everyone.
+Losing a loved one is never easy and often leaves one brokenhearted and down in the dumps.
+Coping with grief happens in different stages for everyone.
 No one person will experience grief in the same way as another.
 It is important to keep this in mind when teaching kids and teens how to cope following the loss of someone or something they loved very much.

 My Own First Grief Experience